Quantum dimension witness with a single repeated operation: Abstract

 \section{Abstract}

 We present a simple null test of a dimension of a quantum system, using a single repeated operation in the method of delays, assuming that each instance is identical and independent.
-The test is well-suited to current feasible quantum technologies, with programmed gates.
+The test is well-suited to current feasible quantum technologies, with programed gates.
 We also analyze weaker versions of the test, assuming unitary or almost unitary operations and derive expressions for the statistical error.
+The feasibility of the test is demonstrated on IBM Quantum.
+The failure in one of the tested devices can indicate a lack of identity between subsequent gates or an extra dimension in the many worlds/copies model.

-\emph{Introduction.} To supersede classical machines, quantum technologies must become accurate, including on-demand manipulations and the error corrections.
-In particular, it is important to have control over the dimension of the system, usually a qubit or their multiplicity.
-Otherwise, external states lead to deterioration of the performance, accumulated in complicated tasks.
+\emph{Introduction.} To supersede classical machines, quantum technologies must become accurate, including on-demand manipulations and error corrections.
+In particular, it is important to have control over the dimension of the system, usually a qubit or its multiplicity.
+Otherwise, external states lead to the deterioration of the performance, accumulated in complicated tasks.